-CHAO TIAN is a virtuoso of Chinese dulcimer, improvisor, sound designer, and visual artist.
-Her virtuosity has led to breaking the boundaries and collaborating across artistic disciplines.
-In her music, she explores the unique sound and technique on Chinese dulcimer to build a multi-dimensional sense in improvisation.
-Her artistic interest in “Synesthesia in Arts” consist of the topics: connections between visual art and music, musical vocabulary and punctuation of impromptu in cross-disciplinary collaboration, and music in response to conflict and healing.
+CHAO TIAN is a Chinese dulcimer virtuoso, improvisor, sound designer, and visual artist.
+Her dexterity has led to her breaking down barriers and working across creative genres.
+In her work, she explores the distinct sounds and techniques of the Chinese dulcimer in order to create a multidimensional sensation of improvisation.
+Her creative interests include synesthesia in cross-disciplinary collaboration: interplay between visual art and music; Chinese musical vocabulary and philosophy in improvisation, and music as a response to conflict alleviation and healing.

-Chao had performed in over 30 different countries and regions across the globe and collaborated with numerous acclaimed musicians in many unprecedented projects.
-She started to blossom her talents in the United States since 2015 and became acclaimed from the prestigious Artist in Residence program at the Strathmore Music Center, MD where she got intrigued by various cultures and genres and enhanced her artistic imagination and creativity.
+Chao has performed in over 30 different countries and regions across the globe and collaborated with numerous talented musicians in many unprecedented projects.
+Her talents began to blossom in the United States in 2015, when she was accepted into the prestigious Artist in Residence program at the Strathmore Music Center, where she became fascinated by many cultures and expanded her creative imagination and uniqueness.

-Chao has contributed to local community with music at church, youth arts program, senior care center, special project for people with and without cognitive and other disabilities.
-In addition, she devotes to boost the culture exchange activities between U.S and China.
-The Chinese Ambassador to the United States, Cui Tian Kai wrote for her project Dong Xi's contribution:
+Chao has contributed to the local community with music at church, the youth arts program, senior care center, and special projects for people with and without cognitive and other disabilities.
+In addition, she devotes herself to boosting the cultural exchange activities between the U.S. and China.
+The former Chinese Ambassador to the United States, Cui Tian Kai, wrote for her project Dong Xi's contribution:

 “ ......your performance not only highlighted the complementary between Eastern and Western music, but also presented to the audience a proper blending of the Oriental and Occidental arts and what it could add to the beauty and diversity of our cultural life.....just as the name Dong Xi implies, will inject new inspiration and energy to the ever-close ties between the people of China and America through music.”

-Chao’s recent projects include Dong Xi (East & West）“東西", Parallel Intersections "平行交接", Trio with Tom Teasley and Shu-Chen Cuff "三生萬物", Dots and Lines "点与线", and she is a band member of Project Locrea "樂创计划".
+Chao is the NextLOOK Artist at the University of Maryland from 2021 to 2022, and she is studying American hammered dulcimer with Karen Ashbrook with the support of the Folklife Apprenticeship Program of the Maryland States Arts Council.
+Her other projects include Dong Xi (East & West) "東西", Parallel Intersections "平行交接", Trio with Tom Teasley and Shu-Chen Cuff "三生萬物", Dots and Lines "点与线", and she is a band member of Project Locrea "樂创计划".

 “Chao Tian’s mastery of the Chinese Hammered Dulcimer is awe inspiring to this GRAMMY® Award winner.
 I have heard her play Chinese classical music, jazz, old-time American fiddle tunes, Americana song repertoire and calypso.
 Frankly, she can create anything, but more importantly, it is all played with feeling and panache.”-- Cathy Fink